ooaklee/ghatd/docs/getting-started/router/README.md

 -   **`router.go`**: Contains the `Router` struct and the `NewRouter` constructor.
 It initialises a `mux.Router` and applies any provided default handlers or global middleware.
 -   **`handler.go`**: Provides handlers for common, cross-cutting concerns.
 A key example is `NewAuthVerifyHandler`, which manages the redirection flow for email and login verification links.
+-   **`auth_verify.go`**: Provides `AttachDefaultAuthVerifyRoute`, a host-application helper that registers GHATD's default verification route from backend and frontend base URLs.
+Use `NewAuthVerifyHandler` directly when the host application needs custom endpoint paths.
 -   **`const.go`**: Defines constant URI paths for shared endpoints like health checks (`/v0/health/check`) and authentication verification (`/v0/auth/verify`).

 ## Getting Started